harshaveeturi/aganitha-cognitive/README.md

-# aganitha-cognitive

-This code is taken from https://github.com/HerambVD/spoken2written link.
+# This code is taken from https://github.com/HerambVD/spoken2written link.

 # Usage